alifarvardinn/alifarvardinn.github.io/_posts/2010-01-07-post-modified.md

-Just a test to see if we can play video on this or not
+Posting some of the best moments during my internship back in 2016.
+I had a blast that summer.

-<iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/QGKGMTGRCtQ" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/7mVlotBRLBI" frameborder="0" allowfullscreen></iframe>